apigee/apigee-devportal-kickstart-drupal/themes/custom/apigee_kickstart/README.md

 ### Step 4
 Run the following command to compile Sass and watch for changes: `npm run watch`.

-## Sub-theming
+## Customizing this theme
-The apigee_kickstart theme included in this profile does not yet contain sidebars for content.
-Subtheming documentation and sidebars will be added in the 1.1 release.
-It is recommended to wait for the 1.1 release before creating a subtheme in order to reduce rework.
+It is recommended to [create a subtheme](https://www.drupal.org/docs/8/theming-drupal-8/creating-a-drupal-8-sub-theme-or-sub-theme-of-sub-theme) in order to [customize this theme](https://www.drupal.org/docs/8/theming).
+Note: Sidebar block regions will be added to this theme in the 8.x-1.1 release.
+It is recommended to wait for the 8.x-1.1 release before creating a subtheme, if you intend to make changes to the page or node templates, in order to reduce rework.